 If there is an experienced mentor/coach supervising the GOTA station, the GOTA bonus points double (20 QSOs would garner 40 bonus points if made under the supervision of the Coach and so forth.)
 There are a couple of guidelines.
 A mentor/coach must be present continuously while the GOTA station is being operated.
 Also the mentor/coach may advise GOTA operators, but is not allowed to make the QSOs or perform functions such as logging.
 They can talk the operator through the contacts, but can't make the QSOs for them.
-And you can have different GOTA coaches during the event but any time the GOTA station is in operation there must be a GOTA coach present in order to earn the bonus.
+You can have different GOTA coaches during the event but any time the GOTA station is in operation there must be a GOTA coach present in order to earn the bonus.

 Remember that the GOTA station does not count as an additional transmitter when calculating your operating class for Field Day and is not used in determining the number of transmitter for that bonus.
 It also does not affect your dedicated VHF/UHF station if operating at class 2A or higher.
+The GOTA station gives out the same exchange as its parent station.

 For those in your club who are more VHF/UHF-oriented, any group operating as a Class A (regardless of the number of transmitters) may also include one dedicated VHF/UHF station.
 This will allow those licensees to participate fully on their favorite amateur bands above 50 MHz.
 This dedicated VHF/UHF station does not count as an additional transmitter towards your group's total and does not qualify for the 100 points per transmitter bonus.

 Your group may operate more than one VHF/UHF station during the event.
-If you do, the first VHF/UHF transmitter does not count towards your transmitter total but the rest do increase your operating classification.
+If you do, the first VHF/UHF transmitter does not count towards your transmitter total but the rest do count to increase your operating classification.